fbpx

 ‘Taxpayers’ money shouldn’t go to those schools’: ACLU sues state over $10 million allocated to private schools

 The passed the bills appropriating this money at the end of the 2022 in early April, a move that frustrated some advocates and legislators.
-The money from the American Rescue Plan Act (ARPA), which gave the Mississippi Legislature $1.8 billion to spend on pandemic response, services, and infrastructure improvements to water, sewer, and broadband.
+The money comes from the (ARPA), which gave the Mississippi Legislature $1.8 billion to spend on pandemic response, services, and improvements to water, sewer, and broadband.

 The bills also allocated $10 million to private colleges and universities for similar purposes, but those dollars are not challenged in this suit.